-Maui known as the Valley Isle is one of Hawaii’s real gem.
-The second largest of the islands it is teeming with things to do and places to see.
-Known as the Honeymoon capital of America, the island’s tourism leans heavily on relaxing and romantic endeavours.
+Maui known as the Valley Isle is one of Hawaii’s real gems.
+The second-largest of the islands it is teeming with things to do and places to see.
+Known as the Honeymoon Capital of America, the island’s tourism leans heavily on relaxing and romantic endeavors.
 But that is far from all the island has to offer.
-The Incredibly diverse landscape offers just about every imaginable climate you can think off, Apart from maybe Arctic.
+The Incredibly diverse landscape offers just about every imaginable climate you can think off, Apart from maybe the Arctic.

 From dense lush rainforest to Arid dry desert, High Mountain to the Ancient cloud forest.
 Deep valleys to rolling plains, and coral beaches to temperate farmland.
 It is an incredible mix of microclimates that means there is always something to see and do if you can drag yourself away from the beach.

-Really we absolutely love Maui and while we hope you won’t tell the other islands, we think it’s our favourite.
+Really we absolutely love Maui and while we hope you won’t tell the other islands, we think it’s our favorite.

 Things to Do